What is Title 24 in California?Posted on: October 22, 2020 in Title 24

 To get Title 24 lighting acceptance testing for your commercial business, you’ll likely want to work with a reputable contractor for assistance.
 Building managers can also use Nonresidential Appendix 7 (NA7) to learn more about testing equipment, conditions and results.

 Partner With Maintco Corp for Assistance in Complying With Title 24

-For help passing your Title 24 acceptance testing, work with Maintco Corp.
-We are a full-service, licensed general contractor with extensive experience navigating the ins and outs of Title 24 to make business buildings energy efficient and help save you money.
+For help passing your Title 24 lighting acceptance testing, work with Maintco Corp.
+We are a full-service, licensed general contractor with extensive experience navigating the ins and outs of Title 24 lighting controls acceptance testing to make business buildings energy-efficient and help save you money.

-We pride ourselves on our outstanding customer service, so we’ll always do our best to assist you with your Title 24 compliance questions.
-Our certified California Advanced Lighting Controls Training Program Acceptance Testing (CALCTP-AT) certified technicians will make acceptance testing as convenient for your business as they can.
+We pride ourselves on our outstanding customer service, so we’ll always do our best to assist you with your Title 24 lighting and controls compliance questions.
+Our certified California Advanced Lighting Controls technicians will make sure you pass your acceptance testing as conveniently as possible.